-On June 2, 2023, we amended our agreement with Federal Agricultural Mortgage Corporation ("Farmer Mac"), which provides for bond issuances up to an origination fee aggregate amount of \$250,000 \$225.0 million (the "Farmer Mac Facility").
-Pursuant to MetLife and a financing fee of \$80,000 to Gladstone Securities.
-For information on the pertinent terms of amendment, the issuances date through which we may issue new bonds under the Current MetLife Farmer Mac Facility refer was extended to Note 4, "Borrowings-MetLife Facility" December 31, 2026, "within and the accompanying notes to our condensed consolidated financial statements. final maturity date for new bonds issued under the facility will be the date that is ten years from the applicable issuance date.
+On June 2, 2023, we amended our agreement with Federal Agricultural Mortgage Corporation ("Farmer Mac"), which provides for bond issuances up to an aggregate amount of \$225.0 million (the "Farmer Mac Facility").
+Pursuant to the amendment, the date through which we may issue new bonds under the Farmer Mac Facility was extended to December 31, 2026, and the final maturity date for new bonds issued under the facility will be the date that is ten years from the applicable issuance date.